By Nicole SahinFebruary 2019

 The following article was originally published online by Forbes Boston Business Council.

-Employee engagement is challenging enough when it is local.
-Introduce the complexities of finding and engaging employees in far-flung locales, and it can seem downright scary!
+Engaging a global workforce is challenging, and it can seem downright scary!
 But it doesn’t have to be that overwhelming.
-Most humans have the same basic needs, so there are a few key practices that can get you past cultural or geographic barriers and vastly improve the global employee experience.
+Most humans have the same basic needs, so there are a few key practices that can get you past cultural or geographic barriers and vastly improve employee experience and employee engagement.

 We all know that having a good company culture with engaged employees leads to happier employees, but employee engagement doesn’t happen automatically.
 We work for it.
 At our company, we are on the front lines of managing global employee engagement, partly because our own team is so multicultural and dispersed, and partly because we spend so much time assisting our clients with managing their global teams.